Documentation on MQL5: CompareArray / Standard Library

 src

-[in] Pointer to an instance of the CArrayFloat class used as a source of elements for comparison.
+[in] Pointer to an instance of the CArrayObj class used as a source of elements for comparison.

 Return Value